CLICK HERE to see webcam photo taken in last 2 minutes

 All 13 lakes in the Chain have now been designated as infested waters.

 photo credit: Alison Fox, University of Florida, Bugwood.org

-WAPOA-sponsored professional inspections (August 2012) in the Whitefish Chain did not find any evidence of the invasive species: Eurasian watermilfoil and zebra mussels.
+Fortunately, WAPOA-sponsored professional inspections (August 2012) in the Whitefish Chain did not find any evidence of the invasive Eurasian watermilfoil plant,

 The 14 lakes of the Whitefish Chain, like other area lakes, are at risk for the introduction of invasive species.

 Unfortunately, Eurasian watermilfoil and/or the zebra mussel are currently found in the following area lakes: Gull, Pelican, Kimble, Ossawinnamakee, Mille Lacs, Bay, Leech, and Winnibigoshish.
 And now the Whitefish Chain with zebra mussels.

 In an effort to prevent the spread of invasive species, WAPOA continues an aggressive program of public education and paid and volunteer watercraft inspectors at boat accesses.